yura940/yura940/README.md

 # 👋 Hi, I'm Sami

-🎓 Junior Cybersecurity Engineer — graduating in 2024 from ESIEE Paris.
+🎓 Cybersecurity Engineer — graduating in 2024 from ESIEE Paris.
 🔐 Passionate about cybersecurity and its technical challenges.
 🧠 Interested in artificial intelligence and its applications.
 📍 Paris, France | 📫 samibrahimi46@gmail.com | [LinkedIn](https://www.linkedin.com/in/sami-brahimi/)